noviceprogrammeroh/Social-Network-API/README.md

 ![This is an image](/Assets/put.JPG)

 ## Installation ##
-This application requires node and several packages like express, mysql, and Mongoose to run.
+This application requires node and several dependencies like express, mysql, and Mongoose to run.
 The application can be started with npm start and for api endpoints testing, you can use Insomnia.

 ## Usage ##

-This application was built using node express and moongose.
-The application allows users to find the following: find users find thoughts by each user users'friends users'thoughts user's reactions
+The application allows users to find the following: find users find thoughts per each user users'friends users'thoughts user's reactions